leon-ai/blog.getleon.ai/content/blog/sharing-our-journey-building-the-leon-cli/index.md

 How to easily add features without breaking existing ones?
 With a stable and trusted architecture.

 We started to talk about it before: Clipanion.
 But it's not the answer to everything...
 We also needed to reuse features between commands.
-The object oriented architecture and the services to isolate our functions per domains were a part of the answer.
+The object-oriented architecture and the services to isolate our functions per domains were a part of the answer.

 To adapt to everyone and every architecture, each command has its set of options.